pos THE BINAURAL STETHOSCOPE

 Original Cammann, 1852

 The earliest known original model Cammann binaural stethoscope made by George Tiemann, circa 1852.
 This is an exceptionally rare and important early 1850s initial model Cammann binaural stethoscope with the front of the yoke delicately hand-engraved Dr. Cammann's / Stethoscope.
 Tiemann / N. YORK is stamped on the reverse side.
 Note the velvet sleeves covering the very short tubes.
-The large and flaring chestpiece was turned from ebony wood, and the earpieces are ivory.
-This stethoscope was obtained from the Intenational Museum of Surgical Science, Chicago, Il, when it reorganized its science collection and is the same instrument pictured in American Surgical Instruments, by James M. Edmonson, p.
+The metal ear tubes are made of German silver, large and flaring chestpiece was turned from ebony wood, and the earpieces are ivory.
+This stethoscope was obtained from the Intenational Museum of Surgical Science, Chicago, Il, when it reorganized its science collection and is the same instrument pictured in American Surgical Instruments, by James M. Edmonson , p.
 106, figs. 138 and 139.
+It is the stethoscope shown in the above detail of Dr. Cammann's portait.

 (Photos courtsey Alex Peck)